trueos/pcbsd/src-qt5/docs/help.rst

 * `Lumina <https://forums.pcbsd.org/forum-26.html>`_: this forum is for the discussion of the :ref:`Lumina Desktop`.

-* `Developers Corner <https://forums.pcbsd.org/forum-84.html>`_: a discussion area for PC-BSD® developers and for discussing improvements to the operating system.
+* `Developers Corner <https://forums.pcbsd.org/forum-84.html>`_: a discussion area for TrueOS® developers and for discussing improvements to the operating system.

-* `Tips, Tricks, and Guides <https://forums.pcbsd.org/forum-17.html>`_: this forum contains suggestions and how-tos for configuring and tweaking your PC-BSD® system.
+* `Tips, Tricks, and Guides <https://forums.pcbsd.org/forum-17.html>`_: this forum contains suggestions and how-tos for configuring and tweaking your TrueOS® system.

-* `Ports, Packages, and Software <https://forums.pcbsd.org/forum-82.html>`_: a general discussion area regarding software which can be installed on PC-BSD®.
+* `Ports, Packages, and Software <https://forums.pcbsd.org/forum-82.html>`_: a general discussion area regarding software which can be installed on TrueOS®.

-* `Documentation Project <https://forums.pcbsd.org/forum-41.html>`_: this is a discussion area for those who wish to help with PC-BSD® documentation.
+* `Documentation Project <https://forums.pcbsd.org/forum-41.html>`_: this is a discussion area for those who wish to help with TrueOS® documentation.

 * `Books on BSD <https://forums.pcbsd.org/forum-19.html>`_: this forum contains errata and discussion for published books about BSD.

-* `Advocacy <https://forums.pcbsd.org/forum-20.html>`_: this is a brainstorming area for promoting PC-BSD®.
+* `Advocacy <https://forums.pcbsd.org/forum-20.html>`_: this is a brainstorming area for promoting TrueOS®.

-* `The Lounge <https://forums.pcbsd.org/forum-14.html>`_: this is a general discussion area for PC-BSD® users.
+* `The Lounge <https://forums.pcbsd.org/forum-14.html>`_: this is a general discussion area for TrueOS® users.
 Posts in this forum are not of a technical nature.
-Posts should be of interest to other PC-BSD® users and not contain any mature or slanderous content.
+Posts should be of interest to other TrueOS® users and not contain any mature or slanderous content.

-**The International Forum** contains forums for non-English speakers for PC-BSD® related discussions in their native language.
+**The International Forum** contains forums for non-English speakers for TrueOS® related discussions in their native language.
 Each forum has its own categories for organizing posts.
 The following forums are available:

-* `Translations <https://forums.pcbsd.org/forum-40.html>`_: this is a discussion area for translators who localize PC-BSD® menus or translate PC-BSD® documentation.
+* `Translations <https://forums.pcbsd.org/forum-40.html>`_: this is a discussion area for translators who localize TrueOS® menus or translate TrueOS® documentation.

 * `Chinese <https://forums.pcbsd.org/forum-47.html>`_